agoncal/baking-microservice-pie/demo01-basic/README.md

 ### Raspberry PI

-To run on the Raspberry PI Cluster, first follow the steps in [Setup Raspberry PI Cluster](../setup/README.md).
+To run on the Raspberry PI Cluster, first follow the steps in Setup Raspberry PI Cluster (see documentation on `setup` folder).
 As described in the Setup, a Local Docker Registry is used to ease the deployment.

 Push the Local built Docker Image into the Local Docker Registry: